pvdabeel/prolog/Source/Application/Wrapper/Linux/README.md

     propagates `EPERM` through overlayfs's copy-up path, which makes sessions read-only.
 The chmod is a speed bump against accidental `cp ... /srv/tinderbox-ng/baseline/...`, not a hard barrier.
+13. Optionally runs `tinderbox-ng selftest` (when `TINDERBOX_BOOTSTRAP_SELFTEST=1`): a `compare --pretend` of `sys-apps/portage` (overrideable via `TINDERBOX_SELFTEST_TARGET`) in a throwaway session.
+Catches "bootstrap finished cleanly but kb.qlf is broken" or "the baseline missed a config flag" regressions in seconds.

 ### Per-session work